What is Ultra Low Emission Zone (ULEZ) and how will it impact me?

 While the ULEZ may be an issue for drivers of older cars, it's important to remember that it has been designed to help improve air quality and, ultimately, our health.

-It’s clear that the government is aware of the issue that pollution from petrol and diesel cars is causing – while there are no concrete plans for changes to the ULEZ or expansion, it’s entirely possible that other cities will implement the scheme and it could become stricter in the future.
+It's clear that the government is aware of the issues that air pollution from petrol and diesel cars is causing – while there are no plans for a further ULEZ expansion beyond the 29th of August 2023, it's entirely possible that other cities will implement the scheme and it could become stricter in the future.